hyl130/hyl130.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Hyunjo and I am a 4th year undergraduate student at the University of California, San Diego (UCSD).
 I am graduating in June of 2023 with a degree in Bachelor's of Science in Computer Science.
-I have several experiences in software engineering using my programming skills.
+My primary technical languages are Java and Python.
+I have several experiences with C++, JavaScript, React, HTML, and CSS.

+When I am not coding, I'm probably exploring new places and taking pictures.
+I love listening to music and dancing during my free time!

 Why me?
 ======